 4. Regulate humidity

-Your storage environment needs a good level of humidity.
-Otherwise corks may dry out and shrink, allowing air to come into contact with the wine.
-By contrast, if you allow it to become too humid, labels can come off bottles or even rot.
+Your storage environment needs a good level of humidity, otherwise corks may dry out and shrink, allowing air to come into contact with the wine.
+By contrast, if you allow it to become too humid, labels can rot and peel off bottles.

-A dedicated wine cooling unit is designed to help you maintain the right level of humidity, which should be somewhere between 50 and 80 percent.
-Avoid using air conditioning units to store your wine, because AC units are designed for people comfort – which makes the air far too dry for wine storage.
+A dedicated wine cooling unit is designed to help you maintain the right level of humidity, which should be between 50 and 80 percent.
+Avoid using air conditioning units to store your wine, because AC units are designed to keep people comfortable, which makes the air far too dry for wine storage.

 5. Give your wine bottles some air circulation